MohitSoni11/ML-Cricket-Integration-Project/README.md

 # ML-Cricket-Integration-Project
 During 11th grade, I did this project with Sundar Uncle to combine my 2 passions -- Machine Learning and Cricket.
-I used ML to predict different outcomes based on the field, ball length, and player stats.
+I used ML to predict the weaknesses and different attributes of a specific player based on the stadium, the format of the game, and past player performances.

 ## Understanding the Data